-CASA Reissues Relief From Drug and Alcohol Pre-Hire Requirements
+CASA Reissues Relief From Drug And Alcohol Pre-Hire Requirements

-Printed headline: Draining Redundancy Maintenance organizations approved by the Civil Aviation Safety Authority (CASA) are getting additional relief from redundant pre-employment drug and alcohol testing requirements.
+Maintenance organizations approved by the Civil Aviation Safety Authority (CASA) are getting additional relief from redundant pre-employment drug and alcohol testing requirements.
 In February, Australia’s regulatory body renewed and expanded a blanket exemption for recently tested new hires.
-CASA regulations require organizations to establish a drug and alcohol management plan (DAMP) that provides for testing of all new employees performing ...
+CASA regulations require organizations to establish a drug and alcohol management plan (DAMP) that provides for testing of all new employees performing safety-sensitive aviation activities.
+Since ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS